 His most recent body of work imagines a world where addiction, gambling and religion are understood as being different sides of the same story.
 The seemingly authentic works he has created make use of advertising techniques and semiotics to investigate power, control, greed and behaviour manipulation.

 Going back to where this all began … at age 14 he was taken by his father to see ‘The Pop Art Show’ at the Royal Academy in London and it had a lasting impact on his view of art.
-Seeing Andy Warhol’s Brillo boxes stacked in the gallery changed his idea of what art could be and has remained an important influence on his work ever since.
+Seeing Andy Warhol’s Brillo boxes stacked in the gallery changed his idea of what art could be and has remained a significant influence on his work ever since.
 It reinforces his view that art is for everyone and continues to inspire his use of references to popular culture that make his work accessible to all.

 Selected Exhibitions & Commissions